istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

     `v2` in this case.

-The configuration of the second routing rule in the example begins with the `route` field preceeded by a `-`.
+The configuration of the second routing rule in the example begins with the `route` field with a leading `-`.
 This rule applies to all traffic that doesn't match the conditions specified in the first routing rule.

 -  `route` Specifies where to route all traffic